How many goodly creatures are there here!

 - The Tempest Act V, Scene 1, William Shakespeare

-The year is 2540 AD, now known as AF632 - After Ford1.
-Almost all Earth is united under the benevolent dictatorship of the World State; the only people excluded are the 'savages', technologically backwards people who live in Savage Reservations.
+The year is 2590 AD, although it is now known as 643AF - After Ford.
+Almost all Earth is united under the benevolent dictatorship of the World State, the only people excluded are the 'savages', technologically backwards people who live in Savage Reservations.

 The World State

 Most of the world is ruled following the ideals of Ford.
 Ford is Henry Ford, whose Model T car revolutionised mass-produced manufacturing in 1908.
 Using Ford's Model T as an ideal, everything is now mass-produced and manufactured, including people.
 Humans are no longer born but decanted and grown in bottles on conveyor belts.
 They are also categorised into different castes, labelled by Greek letters.
 The elite are the Alphas and to a lesser extent Betas, with Gammas and Deltas beneath them and at the very bottom of society, the Epsilons.
 The lower castes are cloned to make armies of identical servants.
 Each caste is colour-coded and as society is strongly stratified, the castes are programmed from birth not to mix, except Alpha males often take Beta females as sexual partners.

 Everyone is conditioned via brainwashing known as hypnopaedia.
 The children unconsciously hear the World State's mottos and catchphrases while they sleep, and thus are programmed to uphold the values the World State assigns to their eugenic caste.